-A common prep misstep involves failing to remove the excess water inside many pre-packaged tofu blocks prior to marinating, baking, or grilling, which causes it to lose its shape, fall apart, and fail to absorb additional flavor.
-For optimal taste and texture—especially when frying—those looking to regularly incorporate this plant-based staple into meal planning would be wise to opt for a tofu press.
+One common prep misstep involves failing to remove the excess water inside many pre-packaged tofu blocks prior to marinating, baking, or grilling, which causes it to lose its shape, fall apart, and fail to absorb additional flavor.
+For optimal taste and texture—especially when frying—those who are looking to regularly incorporate this plant-based staple into meal planning would be wise to opt for a tofu press.

 “Tofu pressing is a very easy process that will help your tofu absorb flavor and hold its shape while cooking,” states Lauren Montelbano, personal chef and holistic nutritionist at The Vibrant Veg.